 I love sugary scents such as those that derive from Snow Fairy and Creamy Candy – contrary to some beliefs and assertions, these two scents are not the same.
 Creamy Candy is sweet with a slight tartness from its raspberry based scent, whilst Snow Fairy has a full sugary scent resembling candy floss.
 Anyways, I am also a massive fan of the relaxing aroma provided by Twilight, as well as the rejuvenating spice from Lord of Misrule and Holly-Golightly.
 Then there are Intergalactic and YogNog bath bombs which are so amazing I struggle to find words to give them the credit they are due.

 Now that I think of it, I find it difficult to precisely state my favourite scent family, as my mood depicts which scent I am drawn to.
-This eclectic taste in scents could be argued to be a derivative of my bipolar disorder, as I have frequent crisis’ of identity – always trying to ‘find myself’.
-However, one thing I do know about myself and my ‘likes’ is my passion for Lush Cosmetics and their ability to aid me with my DBT skills.
+This eclectic taste in scents could be argued to be a derivative of my bipolar disorder.
+One thing I do know about myself and my ‘likes’ is my passion for Lush Cosmetics and their ability to aid me with my DBT skills.
 But I digress, back to the discussion at hand.
 Below are some images of my aforementioned collection.
 I apologise about the quality of the pictures; I will up load better quality images when I am able.

 One of the reasons my collection is so vast is because for the last 8 or so years, I have stocked up on Lush’s Boxing Day sale.
 This is in combination with purchasing Lush products throughout the year.
 Some of my bath bombs date back to 2008!
 For example, I have a Comforter bubble bar which is now mostly white with a shade of dusky pink swirled through it.
 Also it now smells florally, opposed to fruity.
 Some of the other bath products are collector’s items to me now, as many have been discontinued.
 I will write a separate post with the unboxing of some of the ‘retro’ gift sets I had stored in my attic.